-In a recently published Phase I clinical trial1 conducted at the University of California, Davis, Medical Center, researchers for the first time considered the effect of probiotic supplementation with Evolve BioSystems Inc.’s (Davis, CA) brandedBifidobacterium infantis EVC001, Evivo, on healthy, breastfed term infants.
+In a recently published clinical trial about In Vitro Immunology, conducted at the University of California, Davis, Medical Center, researchers for the first time considered the effect of probiotic supplementation with Evolve BioSystems Inc.’s (Davis, CA) brandedBifidobacterium infantis EVC001, Evivo, on healthy, breastfed term infants.
 According to a company statement, the study “marks a major milestone in gut health as it’s the first ever to demonstrate that a probiotic can substantially and beneficially remodel and protect a baby’s gut.”

 In the study, 80 mother-infant pairs were enrolled in either lactation support plus supplementation with B. infantis or lactation support alone.
 Starting seven days after birth, the supplemented infants received 1.8–2.8 × 1010 CFU of activated Evivo in breast milk daily for 21 days; the lactation-support-only infants served as a placebo group.
 All mothers collected fecal samples, completed health questionnaires and maintained daily logs concerning their infants’ feeding and gastrointestinal symptoms from birth until 61 days later.